GooseFX1/gfx-web-app/CONTRIBUTING.md

 The `release/prod` and `release/staging` will be share a base with dev and will be set to a given commit hash on the `dev`/`origin/HEAD`.

 All changes to `dev` will be commited on working branches, ex: `farm-<update>`.
 These branches will be created off of `dev` where a rebase to `origin/dev` throughout the life of the branch will occur.
 These working branches will be deleted after pull requests; ideally, this will result in a closed-loop pattern.
-The merge strategy will be a Rebase and Merge:
+The merge strategy will be a merge commit which will create the close-loop pattern.

-> ... commits from the pull request’s branch are rebased on to the tip of the base branch, and then the base branch itself is fast forwarded to this newly rebased head.
-Rebases automatically set the committer of the rebased commits to the current user, while keeping authorship information intact.

 #### Branch Dynamic URLs